josefs/meta-paper/paper.md

       -> Pull sh b
 ~~~

-`zipWith` corresponds to the standard list function of the same name.
+The function `zipWith` works much in the same way as the standard list
+function of the same name.
+To construct Pull arrays one can use the
-`fromFunction` takes an index function and an extent and constructs a
+function `fromFunction` by giving it an index function and an
-Pull array. `foldS` performs a sequential fold on the outer dimension
+extent.
+The function `foldS` performs a sequential fold on the outer
-of an array with at least one dimension, and returns an array that has
+dimension of an array with at least one dimension, and returns an
-one less dimension than the input.
+array that has one less dimension than the input.

-In figure \ref{fig:comparison} is a comparison between the
+Figure \ref{fig:comparison} shows a comparison between the
 implementation of a function in repa and meta-repa.
 The function
 `step` is a part in calculating the Mandelbrot set.
 It calculates
 $z_{i+1} = z_i + c$ for a given complex plane, where $c$ comes from the